news: april 2017 - this functionality is free and in all version from vs2015+

 A useful difference between a shared library project and a normal library is that Visual Micro can find the library in any location, not just the published known Arduino library locations.
 This has many benefits for source control and also versioning.

-If you have the paid version of Visual Micro, it is possible to create a shared library project and add it to a solution with a single click.
+It is possible to create a shared library project and add it to a solution with a single click.

 All users must add a reference to the shared project to the master project(s).
 Right click the "References" node of a master project in the solution explorer to add the reference to the Shared Project (library).
 This ensure the intellisense of the shared project will know the correct architecture.